 Dry matter accumulation and number of nodules per plant

 The dry matter of black gram increased continuously with advancement of crop age and attained its maximum value at the maturity stage (Table 2).
 The results showed that the dry matter accumulation varied significantly under the influence of different treatments at all the crop growth stages.
 Dry matter accumulation (77.0, 611.3, 1251.7 respectively at 30, 60 & 90 DAS) was recorded maximum under 70% RDF + Vermicompost @ 5 tha-1 + Bio nitrogen @ 20 gmkg-1 seed (T8).
 It was statistically at par with 100% RDF+ Vermicompost @ 5ha-1+ Bio-Nitrogen @ 20 gmkg-1 seed (T9) and 100% RDF + Bio nitrogen @ 20 gmkg-1 seed (T6) but significantly higher than rest of the treatments.
-Dry matter accumulation/m2 was recorded minimum (46.1gm/m2, 305 gm/m2 & 641.7gm/m2 at 30, 60 & 90 DAS) for control (T1) at all the crop growth stages.
+Dry matter accumulation/m2 was recorded minimum (46.1gm/m2, 305 gm/m2 & 641.7gm/m2 at 30, 60 & 90 DAS respectively) for control (T1) at all the crop growth stages.
 This may be due to RDF ensures the precise application of essential nutrients like phosphorus and potassium, promoting balanced growth.
 Together, these components optimize nutrient uptake, enhance photosynthesis, and improve plant health, leading to increased biomass production and higher dry matter content in legumes.
-The result showed similarity with Kumar et al. (2024)application of 100% RDF+PSB (25g kg-1of seed) + Rhizobium (25g kg-1seed) + FYM (2.5t ha-1) showed maximum dry matter accumulation (461.54 gm/m2).
+The result showed similarity with Kumar et al. (2024) in which, application of 100% RDF+PSB (25g kg-1of seed) + Rhizobium (25g kg-1seed) + FYM (2.5t ha-1) showed maximum dry matter accumulation (461.54 gm/m2).

 The number of nodules per plant varied significantly under the influence of various treatments.
-Maximum number of nodules/plant (32.9, 16.0, 6.5, respectively at 30, 60, 90 DAS) at all the crop growth stages recorded with 70% RDF + Vermicompost @ 5 tha-1 + Bio nitrogen @ 20 gmkg-1 seed (T8).
+Maximum number of nodules/plant (32.9, 16.0, 6.5, respectively at 30, 60, 90 DAS respectively) at all the crop growth stages recorded with 70% RDF + Vermicompost @ 5 tha-1 + Bio nitrogen @ 20 gmkg-1 seed (T8).
 It was found statistically at par with 100% RDF+ Vermicompost @ 5ha-1+ Bio-Nitrogen @ 20 gmkg-1 seed (T9) and 100% RDF + Bio nitrogen@ 20 gmkg-1 seed (T6) and significantly higher than rest of the treatments.
-Minimum number of nodules/plant (5.6, 5.9 & 4.0, respectively at 30, 60, 90 DAS) was recorded under control (T1) at all the crop growth stages.
+Minimum number of nodules/plant (5.6, 5.9 & 4.0, respectively at 30, 60, 90 DAS respectively) was recorded under control (T1) at all the crop growth stages.
 It might be due to seed treatment with bio nitrogen which has a pivotal role in influencing the number of nodules in legume plants.
 These bacteria establish symbiotic relationships with legume roots, forming nodules where they convert atmospheric nitrogen into a usable form for the plant.
 The presence of bio nitrogen encourages the proliferation of nodules on the roots, as the plant responds to the increased availability of nitrogen by forming more nodules to accommodate the nutrient supply.
-The results are in conformity with Sahua et al. (2023) application of 100% RDF+ Rhizobium culture @ 25g kg-1 of seed +Vermicompost @ 2.5 t ha-1+ FYM @ 5 t ha-1 showed highest number of nodules/plants (123.37).
+The results are in conformity with Sahua et al. (2023) in which, application of 100% RDF+ Rhizobium culture @ 25g kg-1 of seed +Vermicompost @ 2.5 t ha-1+ FYM @ 5 t ha-1 showed highest number of nodules/plants (123.37).

 Table 2.
 Effect of Integrated Nutrient Management on dry matter accumulation (g/m2) and number of nodule/plants at different crop growth stages